m-ab-s/media-autobuild_suite/README.md

 ---

-When things in your life get an idol, what you will do?

-**Attention: This project will get delete in the next days.
+**Attention: This project is searching for a new owner.
 Please let it me know if you are interested to continue this project, then I transfer it to you.
 Or please fork it, so it is still alive for others.** Sorry that I don't continue this project and thanks for giving inputs and error reports!

 media-autobuild_suite